-Thailand/Taiwan Letters from Ambassadors and Partners
+From Thailand/Taiwan

 A bridge between Hokkaido University and the world

 This issue features contributions from Mr. Toshihide Ano, who is active as a Hokkaido University ambassador in Thailand, and Dr. Suefong Lin, who is active as a Hokkaido University ambassador in Taiwan.